Electricity Laws and Incentives in Illinois

 The Signatory States maintain a coordination group composed of senior leadership from each state who meet and report on the above actions.
 For more information, see the REV Midwest Partnership Announcement.

-Toll Highway Electric Vehicle (EV) Charging Station Installation Requirement
+Toll Highway Electric Vehicle (EV) Charger Installation Requirement

-The Illinois State Toll Highway Authority (ISTHA) must construct and maintain at least one EV charging station at any location along toll highways where it has entered into an agreement with an entity for the purposes of providing motor fuel service stations and facilities, garages, stores, or restaurants.
-ISTHA may charge a fee for the use of the EV charging stations to offset the costs of construction and maintenance.
+The Illinois State Toll Highway Authority (ISTHA) must construct and maintain at least one EV charger at any location along toll highways where it has entered into an agreement with an entity for the purposes of providing motor fuel service stations and facilities, garages, stores, or restaurants.
+ISTHA may charge a fee for the use of the EV charger to offset the costs of construction and maintenance.
 ISTHA may also adopt rules regarding station siting, user fees and maintenance.

 (Reference 605 Illinois Compiled Statutes 10/11(e))